James H. Dodson Residence

 The James H. Dodson Residence is a Los Angeles Historic-Cultural Monument (HCM #147) located in the San Pedro community of Los Angeles, California, near the Port of Los Angeles.

 History

-The Victorian Stick-Eastlake style wooden house was built in 1881 by the Sepúlveda family as a wedding present for their daughter Rudecinda and her husband, James Dodson.
+The Victorian Stick-Eastlake style wooden house was built in 1881 by the Francisco Xavier Sepúlveda family as a wedding present for their daughter Rudecinda and her husband, James H. Dodson, the son of Arthur McKenzie Dodson.

 It was originally located at the corner of 7th and Beacon Streets in San Pedro.
 It is a private residence and is not open to the public.